 For the convenience of the customers, we have a place for them to check in their purchases so they don’t have to carry them around all day.
-It will be located behind the main commemorative booth.
-You will need to be an organized person to keep track of the baggage.
+It will be located next to the commemorative booth in Concourse A & D. You will need to be an organized person to keep track of the baggage.
 I prefer to use the same people daily in this booth.
 Only apply for this position if you can work it during all Festival days.

 This is an exciting position as you are at the entrance to the world's largest annual quilt show.
 The pace is often fast—particularly preview night and morning shifts.
 During lunchtime, as people leave to go to lunch, it will get busy.
 You will have a chance to sit for a spell after the lunch crowd dwindles and during the evening shift.
 Please do not sit more than 10 or 15 minutes at a time.
 It just looks better if you greet people while you are on your feet.